BramshQamar/brainlife_buan_bundle_profile/README.md

 # BrainLife BUAN Bundle Profile

-This is a Brainlife App for generating BUAN bundle profile.
+This is a Brainlife App for generating BUAN bundle profiles.

 ## App Description

- The App creates bundle profiles of the pathways and saves the information in HDF5 files.
+ The App creates bundle profiles of the pathways and saves the information in csv files.
 This app implements bundle profiles method presented in Bundle analytics, a computational framework for investigating the shapes and profiles of brain pathways across populations paper [1].

 ## Authors